What is capital gains tax?

 Income tax and capital gains

-Aa large capital gain can push you into a higher tax bracket.
+This means that a large capital gain can push you into a higher tax bracket.

-In the example above, if you earned $85,000 a year before tax your marginal tax rate is 32.5%.
+In the example above, if you earned $85,000 a year before tax your marginal tax rate would be 32.5%.
 But when you add the $100,000 of taxable capital gains from the asset sale, this puts your income at $185,000.
 That puts you in Australia's highest marginal tax bracket with a rate of 45%.

 Luckily, if the asset you're selling is an investment property you can reduce your capital gains tax further by subtracting certain costs.
 More on that below.